 Coastal Boat Rides - Maine's 5,500-mile coast is best viewed from the water.
-Enjoy a boat ride, a scenic Casco Bay Ferry, a lobster and lighthouse tour, a sunset cruise on a schooner or a whale watch.
-Any boat tour will take visitors on an expedition to view famous landmarks in Maine's coastal region.
+Enjoy a boat ride, a scenic boat cruise from Kennebunkport, Ogunquit or Casco Bay Ferry, a lobster and lighthouse tour, a sunset cruise on a schooner or a whale watch.
+Maine charter boat tours will take visitors on an expedition to view famous landmarks in Maine's coastal region.

-Pemaquid Point Lighthouse - near the end of Pemaquid Point on the rocky coast of Maine is a spectacular site and not to be missed.
+Pemaquid Point Lighthouse - near the end of Pemaquid Point on the rocky coast of Maine is a spectacular site, and Pemaquid Light, not to be missed.

 Cadillac Mountain - Located on Mount Desert Island, Cadillac Mountain is part of Acadia National Park's 35,000 acres.
-This is a spectacular place to view the sunrise and first light of day and hiking this mountain is among the many fun things to do in Acadia National Park.
+This is a spectacular place to view the sunrise and first light of day.
+Biking and and hiking this mountain is among the many fun things to do in Acadia National Park.